Larry Holmes vs. David Bey

 - Judge: Tom McDonough 87-82

-- International Boxing Federation Heavyweight Title
+- International Boxing Federation Heavyweight Title (2nd defense by Holmes)

 For four rounds, Holmes patiently let his eager rival roll the dice.
 Bey went for it all early, the one big punch that would make him a winner in the city of losers.
 Late in the second round, with Holmes mesmerized by the right-hand freight trains thundering past his head, Bey rocked the champion with a short snapping hook.
 A shudder surged through Holmes' 223-pound body.
 A second hook caught him high on the chest.
 "He got my attention," Holmes would say later.
 "But you know me, when I get hurt, I just say, 'Hey, let's dance some.'"